How to switch to Aurora MySQL Version 3 more safely

 This is to collect as many sample queries as possible in the existing environment.

-The reason we are not using the B/G Deployments function yet is that running pt-upgrade on a production environment is not recommended, so if we run it on an environment created with B/G, a validation query will be sent to the production Blue environment.
+The reason we are not using the B/G Deployments function yet is that running pt-upgrade on a production environment is not recommended, so if we run it on an environment created with B/G, a verification query will be sent to the production Blue environment.

-3) Run pt-upgrade included in percona-toolkit on cluster A and cluster B.
+3) Run pt-upgrade included in percona-toolkit on cluster A and cluster B

 So we'll check to see if there are any queries that have slowed down significantly.